CivComs/open311-GeoReport/api-methods.md

 open311.statuses.getList
 --

 Return a list of valid statuses for incidents.
-The types of statuses and their meaning are left to the discretion of individual cities.
+The types of statuses and their meaning are left to the discretion of individual cities.  **NOT represented** in GeoReport v2

 **Method**